This post may contain affiliate links. Please see our disclosure policy.

 Best way to store leftover soup

-Once the soup cools, I store it in my favorite glass food storage containers in the fridge for up to a week.
-Here is a list of my favorite earth friendly food storage options.
+Once the soup fully cools, I store it in my favorite glass food storage containers in the fridge for up to a week.

 Can you freeze it?

-Yes, you can absolutely freeze it!
-It’s a really great option for a freezer meal.
-Once the Zuppa Toscana cools fully, add it into your freezer bag, remove all the air, label and date and freeze for up to 6 months.
+Once the Zuppa Toscana cools fully, add it to your freezer bag, remove all the air, label and date and freeze for up to 6 months.

 More soup recipes to try and love